christine-ting/trainer-finder-app/README.md

 - Simplified data querying process by reducing the number of endpoints and defining query schema using GraphQL.

 ## Built with: React-Native | React Hooks | Node.js | Express | PostgreSQL | Sequelize | GraphQL | Firebase

+Click [here](http://www.christine-ting.com/) to see more about this application.